 Put cilantro and oil in blender or food processor and chop; add garlic, nuts and lemon juice and blend into a lumpy paste.
 Salt to taste; refrigerate any unused portion.

 OTHER RESOURCES: You may want to read Mercury and Detoxification by Ryan Harrison, a certified holistic health educator, certified master herbalist and consultant in private practice (www.BeWholeBeWell.com) and Detoxify Heavy Metals & Soothe Chronic Inflammation with Cilantro by Jonathan Benson, a staff writer for Natural News Newletter.

 FYI, you can get many of the supplements mentioned in this post at discount prices at Vitacost.com, one of my favorite on-line places to shop.
 If you are new to Vitacost, use the link on my webpage, and spend a certain amount (I believe it’s $25), you will get a $10 coupon to use.
 And if you plan on shopping at Vitacost after that, you should sign up for a free account at eBates.com, if you don’t already have one.
 That way you can use the eBates portal to shop at Vitacost and earn cash back on future purchases.
 Plus, eBates also gives a gift card or some other “prize” when you place your first order of $25 or more.
 How does it get any better than that?!

-iHerb.com is another favorite discount place to shop (use code CJG192 if you are a new customer and spend more than $40 and you will get $5 off, no sales tax, free shipping on $20 and up, and an extra 5% off on orders over $60), plus can choose something from their free samples and take advantage of their wonderful trial offer section.
-Shipping is free on orders of $20 or more.
+iHerb.com is another favorite discount place to shop (use code CJG192 if you are a new customer and spend more than $40 and you will get $5 off, no sales tax, free shipping on $20 and up, and an extra 5% off on orders over $60), plus you can take advantage of their wonderful Trial Offers and Specials sections.

 p.s.
 Be sure to subscribe to Self-help Health so you don’t miss any future posts, and tell your friends to do the same.
 Also check out my new Evolution Made Easier website’s To Your Health page and blog for more helpful health tips, tools and information.